chflame163/1key_sleep/README.md

 Clicking on the menu also triggers the corresponding function.

-Default FIRST_FUNCTION_KEY are defined to 'CTRL', SECOND_FUNCTION_KEY defined to 'OPTION', and MASTER_KEY defined to 'F15'. you can change it by yourself.
+Default FIRST_FUNCTION_KEY are defined to 'CONTROL', SECOND_FUNCTION_KEY defined to 'OPTION', and MASTER_KEY defined to 'F15'. you can change it by yourself.

 Note: When running the app for the first time, a pop-up message will prompt '1KeySleep' to receive buttons from any application program.
 At this time, 'System Preferences' should be opened, Allow 1KeySleep in the 'Security and Privacy' - 'Privacy' - 'Input Listening' and 'Auxiliary Functions' columns (check after unlocking)